nicholascjones/SuperMarioBros/README.md

-# SuperMarioBros
+# FinalProject
-Final project for CSE20212, we re-created the first level of the original Super Mario Brothers game
+Code for final project.

+Game: Super Mario Bros

+Currently, we are planning on having ~2 levels.
+The first will be designed similarly to the original game, and we plan on also having a level that is unique.